Murder of Michael McGoldrick: Aftermath

-Clifford George McKeown was ultimately found guilty of the murder of McGoldrick.
+Clifford George McKeown was found guilty of McGoldrick's murder in March 2003.
 He was represented in court by former DUP member Jim Allister QC.
 McKeown was already serving 12 years for gun possession at the time of the trial.
-After his sentencing, Allister said McKeown would be appealing against the conviction.
+After sentencing, Allister said McKeown would be appealing against the conviction.

-As of October 2022, McKeown is serving a life sentence for the murder.
-After the guilty verdict was delivered, the victim's father, Michael McGoldrick Snr, said he felt no bitterness towards his son's killer.
+After the guilty verdict was delivered, McGoldrick's father said he felt no bitterness towards his son's killer.
 "The hurt in our country has to stop," he said.
-McKeown later confessed to journalist Nick Martin-Clark that two youths assisted in the murder.
+McKeown later told journalist Nick Martin-Clark that two youths assisted in the murder.
 They ordered the taxi, and one of them asked McGoldrick to stop at the roadside to let him urinate.
-McKeown, who had allegedly followed with his lights switched off, slipped close to the back of the taxi and shot McGoldrick.
+McKeown, who had allegedly followed with his lights switched off, moved close to the back of the taxi and shot McGoldrick.
 The murder weapon was found in 2006 in the possession of William James Fulton, who is currently serving a life sentence for murder and orchestrating terrorism.
+McKeown was released from prison in August 2024 on "humanitarian grounds", and died on 4 February 2025, aged 65.